Frequently Asked Questions about Group Therapy:

-Group Therapy is an interactive way to talk with peers and therapists about what is going on in your life.
-Commonly, group therapy is when five to ten people meet face-to-face with one or more trained group therapists and talk about what is troubling them.
-Members also give feedback to each other by expressing their own feelings about what someone says or does.
-This interaction gives group members an opportunity to try out new ways of behaving and to learn more about the way they interact with others.
-What makes the situation unique is that it is a closed and safe system.
-The content of the group sessions is confidential; what members talk about or disclose is not discussed outside the group.
+Group therapy is an interactive way to speak with peers and therapists about what is going on in your life.
+Commonly, group therapy is when approximately five to ten individuals meet face-to-face with one or more trained group therapists to discuss and process current concerns and/or challenges.
+Examples might include stress, self-esteem, self-confidence, anxiety, depression, relationships, family, and coping skills.
+Frequently, group members provide feedback to one another by expressing their own feelings about what someone says and/or does.
+This interaction provides group members with an opportunity to learn more about the way they interact with others, as well as gain a sense of self-confidence.
+What makes the situation unique is that it’s a safe, supportive, and non-judgmental environment.

-- Exploring issues in an interpersonal context more accurately reflects real life.
+- Explore issues in a social setting which more accurately reflects real life.

 - Interact with peers who present with a shared purpose of what they hope to accomplish from group therapy.

 - Observe and reflect on one’s social skills, as well as other’s social skills.

 - Benefit both through active participation and observation of others.

 - Provide and receive immediate feedback about concerns, issues, and problems affecting one's life.